IshaqueThePassionate/javascript-for-everyone/05_Operators_in_Javascript/01_Artihmetic_Operators/Readme.md

 ## Summary

 JavaScript provides a range of arithmetic operators to perform common mathematical operations.
 Understanding how to use these operators and their precedence is fundamental for manipulating numerical data in your programs.

----

-This README file now includes detailed explanations of basic arithmetic operations, operator precedence, and various arithmetic operators in JavaScript, along with examples.
-Let me know if you need any further adjustments!